 If your premature ejaculation is linked to erectile dysfunction (ED), you might want to treat the ED first and see how your PE responds.

-Pilot offers personalised treatment plans for erectile dysfunction and the medications prescribed by our doctors has successfully treated over 80 per cent of cases in the last 20 years.
+Pilot offers personalised treatment plans for erectile dysfunction and the medications prescribed by our practitioners has successfully treated over 80 per cent of cases in the last 20 years.

-And, just as with our PE treatment, our ED treatment is conducted over text-based consults and all medication is delivered discreetly.
+And, just as with our PE treatment, our ED treatment is conducted over online consults and all medication is delivered discreetly.

 Behavioural therapy can be helpful with the delaying of orgasm.
 This therapy aims to train your body and mind on how to control your sexual sensation.
 Some of these methods include;

 - Stop-start technique — During this method, you stimulate your penis to the point of orgasm, then stop a few seconds until you can control your feelings.
 It's recommended to try this three or four times before you climax.
 You can continue practising until you can control your orgasms and delay ejaculation.